|

 beads using dots, frits,

-and encasing.
-The class
+stringer and encasing.

 Setting